Aly & Fila: History

-On their debut album, ‘Rising Sun’, the duo joined forces with vocalists and producers Tiff Lacey, Sue McLaren, Josie, Denise Rivera, Philippe El Sisi, Bjorn Akesson and many more.
-The characteristic sound of Aly & Fila is uplifting and euphoric trance, the main genre of their first album.
+On their debut album, Rising Sun, the duo collaborated with vocalists and producers Tiff Lacey, Sue McLaren, Josie, Denise Rivera, Philippe El Sisi, Bjorn Akesson and many more.

 Aly & Fila celebrated the 200th episode of their radio show Future Sound Of Egypt 200 by throwing an event in their native home of Egypt on December 2, 2011.
-Set to light up the chosen venue of Echo Temple in Sharm El Sheikh, the line-up included John O’Callaghan, Roger Shah, Sied Van Riel and many others.
+Set to visit the chosen venue of Echo Temple in Sharm El Sheikh, the line-up included John O’Callaghan, Roger Shah, and Sied van Riel.

-Following the FSOE 200 celebrations, Aly & Fila released their second studio album entitled Quiet Storm.
-This album followed their debut artist album, Rising Sun which was released in 2010.
+Aly & Fila released their second studio album, Quiet Storm, in 2013.
 Quiet Storm featured collaborations with Solarstone, Arctic Moon, John O'Callaghan, Giuseppe Ottaviani, and many more.
-From that point on, Aly & Fila have released another album, The Other Shore, which features collaborations with Ferry Tayle, Stoneface & Terminal, Roger Shah, Roxanne Emery, and others.
-The album was released on October 3, 2014.
-In 2015, the duo released an album called The Chill Out which consists of remixes of tracks like "We Control the Sunlight" and "Mysteries Unfold".
-Most recently, Aly & Fila announced their plans for their next milestone, celebrating 450 episodes on their radio show, Future Sound of Egypt.
-They have confirmed stops at the Hollywood Palladium in Los Angeles, California on July 3, 2016, at the Victoria Warehouse in Manchester, United Kingdom on October 1, 2016, a Weekender on October 6 and 7 at Karnak Temple Complex in Luxor and as last station on October 29 in Kaohsiung in Taiwan.
+They released another album, The Other Shore, which features collaborations with Ferry Tayle, Stoneface & Terminal, Roger Shah, Roxanne Emery, and others, in 2014.
+In 2015, the duo released The Chill Out, which consists of remixes.

-The Future Sound of Egypt internet radio show airs every Wednesday at 4PM US Eastern / 9PM UK / 22:00 Central European Time on Digitally Imported radio.